ergoplatform/ergodocs/docs/dev/scs/puppet.md

 # Ergo Puppet

-[ergo-puppet](https://github.com/dav009/ergo-puppet) is an upgrade on the [ergo playground](https://github.com/ergoplatform/ergo-playgrounds).
-It lets you play and unit test Ergo contracts offchain.
-Puppet uses as much of AppKit as possible, meaning you should be able to test your code with Puppet with no changes.
+[Ergo Puppet](https://github.com/dav009/ergo-puppet) is an advanced tool, building upon the foundational capabilities of the [Ergo Playground](https://github.com/ergoplatform/ergo-playgrounds).
+It is designed to facilitate experimentation with and unit testing of Ergo contracts in an offchain setting.

+One of the key features of Ergo Puppet is that it heavily utilizes AppKit.
+This implies that the majority of your code should be compatible with Puppet without necessitating any modifications.
+Ergo Puppet thus serves as an efficient and seamless way to test your Ergo contracts, further simplifying the development process.